joedatlive/streamui/README.md

 ### Running and output
 You will need a web server to serve the UI and to be able to post new fitlers and streams  I use a python web server for development and it is in the src\webserver folder.
 Plans are to move the config and data files to a standard cloud storage like S3.
 Lots changing here, so I won't include too many details.

-NOTE: Need to run in IDE (VScode is what I use) as the build dependencies are a mess.
-Plan is to use maven, but need to get dependencies working.
+You can build the filter jar with maven: in the root project/repo/workspace directory (i.e. streamui) run "mvn clean install --also-make" then from same directory run "target\streamui-0.1.jar".
+This will launch FilterManager.main

 Check the repo issues to get a sense of what is working.
-The active work
+The issues in milestone "now" are the active ones with the latest status.

 ### UI
 Get a sense of the UI in src\web\dash.html and see what works.
 Fitlers.html and Streams.html should load.

 ### References
 There is also a POC based on a simple streaming example: https://github.com/joedatlive/flink-failed-password.
 If you just want to see some flink filtering out security logs (without UI), this might be a good place to start.
+Run it in an IDE.